JunglePlugins/User-Menus/readme.txt

 * Show a logged in user’s nickname} in a menu item
 * Show a logged in user’s {email} in a menu item
 * Add a logout link to menu (optional redirect settings)
+* Add a register link to menu (optional redirect settings)
 * Add a login link to menu (optional redirect settings)

 ** Includes a custom Menu Importer that will allow migrating User Menus data with the normal menu export/import.